fteodoro803/melbourne-pt-widget/README.md

 The functionality here is a template, which should be converted to the programming language of whichever Operating System contains the widget.

 ### Setup
-For the program to work, paste your User/Developer ID and API Key in the config files.
+For the program to work, paste your User/Developer ID and API Key in the respective config files.
   - Python/Template: config.ini
   - Flutter: assets/cfg/config.json

 If developing, copy-paste these commands so that the developer credential files don't get tracked by Git:
 ```
 git update-index --assume-unchanged template/config.ini
+git update-index --assume-unchanged flutter_project/assets/cfg/config.json
 ```
+*Make sure to cd to the root of the project directory

 ### Dependencies
 - Python Base Template